-The 1 – 14 October 2018 is the first Age of Creativity Festival, celebrating creativity in later life across England.
+The 1 – 14 October 2018 is the second Age of Creativity Festival, celebrating creativity in later life across England.
 The festival celebrates everyone aged over 50 taking part in a creative activity as an audience member, participant, volunteer or artist.

 Farrell has also written five top tips to think about when creating an event with and for older people: